 Measurement Component

-measurement that works together with the ScopeFoundryHW package we made in the previous tutorial.
-When run, this measurement periodically samples values from the number_gen
+measurement, which works with the ScopeFoundryHW package created in the previous tutorial.
+When executed, this measurement periodically samples values from the number_gen

 hardware component.